Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/GNSS_Rover.md

 #### Devices

-There are 3 different configurations for the GPS Rover. _Zenith35PRO Rover1_ and _Zenith35PRO Rover2_ are the ones for Rover only mode.
+There are 3 different configurations for the GNSS Rover. _Zenith35PRO Rover1_ and _Zenith35PRO Rover2_ are the ones for Rover only mode.
 Which configuration you want denpends on the Device Number which you find as a label on the GNSS Head.